 - Open the entry of the ducts into the bowel (sphincterotomy)

-- Stretch out narrow segments (bile duct strictures)
+- Stretch out narrow segments (bile or pancreatic duct strictures)

 - Remove or crush gallstones